Germany appoint Flick on deal through to 2024 as World Cup winner Low starts long goodbye | Goal.com

 Germany have confirmed the appointment of Hansi Flick as their next manager on a deal through to 2024, with the ex-Bayern Munich boss set to succeed World Cup winner Joachim Low.

-Die Mannschaft learned in March that they would be in the market for new coach, with a man who carried them to the top of the global game in 2014 preparing to walk away on the back of this summer's European Championship.
+The German football association (DFB) learned in March that it would be in the market for a new coach, with a man who carried them to the top of the global game in 2014 preparing to walk away on the back of this summer's European Championship.

 An obvious candidate for a demanding role became available when it was revealed that change would also be taking place at the Allianz Arena, with Flick severing ties with Bayern after guiding them to a ninth successive Bundesliga title in 2020-21.